 Room placement is an important aspect.
 Moreover, designing room spaces to relate to one another should serve as a barometer in the overall design program.
 The above room example is not absolute because not all design scenarios will work out perfect.
 There are cases where the rooms may be a bit larger or a bit smaller and that’s fine.
 The overall floor plan layout will be fine as long as the discrepancy isn’t distorted so much in either direction that it makes for an obvious difference in appearance.

-Doodling in your spare time to come up with home designs and a floor plan layout can be a fun and stress relieving.
+Doodling in your spare time to come up with home designs and a floor plan layout can be a fun and stress relieving activity.
 However, when you are getting near the time to actually build that dream home of yours, make those doodles meaningful.
-Think home design consistency with a full range of consideration to the plan concept and architectural style.
+Think home design consistency with a full range of consideration to the floor plan plan concept and architectural style.
 At this point, interviewing building designers for home design services should be a high priority in order to bring these thoughts and ideas together.
-It is a service we provide for future homeowners who forgo pre-drawn house plans in favor of developing a set of custom home plans to build their dream home.